JWCook/Client-Server_CA_Sim/README.md

 This is a cellular automata simulator written in C#, for the purposes of simulating and visualizing arbitrary CAs using dynamically compiled code.
 Written as part of an undergrad project.

 --------------------------------------------------------------------------------
 1. Program Features
 --------------------------------------------------------------------------------

-The client program has the following functionality:

-- Run a simulation of a CA either continuously or one generation at a time
-- Save, load, and dynamically compile a CA using user-specified C# code (samples provided)
-- Edit the contents of the cell grid
-- Save, load, clear, and resize the cell grid (samples provided)
-- Scroll, zoom in, and zoom out to view the grid contents
-- Adjust the speed of the simulation and display
-- Save, load, or generate colors to use for the states of a CA (samples provided)
-- Computation and drawing operations are optimized and multi-threaded for fast performance.
-- Computation is offloaded to a WCF service that can be run on a separate server
+- Computation is multi-threaded, optimized, and offloaded to a WCF service that can be run on a separate server
+- Dynamically compile delta functions using user-specified C# code
+- Import/export delta functions (samples provided)
+- Import/export cell grids (samples provided)
+- Import/export CA state color schemes (samples provided)
+- Editable/scrollable/zoomable cell grid
+- Adjustable simulation speed

 --------------------------------------------------------------------------------
 2. Server
 --------------------------------------------------------------------------------

-Computation for the CA simulation is handled by a separate service hosted by CAServer.exe.
-By default, this is configured to run on localhost, TCP port 3333.
-CAServer.exe must be running for the client to function.
+Computation for the CA simulation is handled by a separate service (CAService) hosted by CAServer.
+By default, this is configured to run on localhost, TCP port 3333 (TODO: config/properties files).
+CAServer.exe must be run first in order for the client to function.

 --------------------------------------------------------------------------------
 3. Display